Fit as a Mama Bear

 Featured image with text: dairy-free chocolate pudding in a white ramekin with coconut whip cream on top and a spoon pulling out of the pudding

-This four ingredient dairy free chocolate pudding recipe is fast to whip up and makes a perfect, healthy snack for kiddos or adults!
+This four-ingredient dairy-free chocolate pudding recipe is fast to whip up and makes a perfect, healthy snack for kiddos or adults!

-Prep Time 5 minutes
+Prep Time 5 minutes mins

-Cook Time 0 minutes
+Cook Time 0 minutes mins

-Total Time 1 hour 5 minutes
+Total Time 1 hour hr 5 minutes mins

 Servings 2 servings